-- How to Change Column Header Name in Excel VBA (3 Examples)
+Read More: How to Change Column Headings in Excel

 2. Printing a Header Row to Create Column Headers

-If we want to create column headers throughout all the excel sheets, we can follow this method.
+If we want to repeat column headings on each page throughout all the Excel sheets, we can follow this method.
 Here’s a list of five steps to creating a header row by printing in Excel.

 - Firstly, select the Page Layout tab.